sakib142/aws-services-poc/aws-cognito-poc/README.md

 # Project Title

 This project is a proof of concept for AWS Cognito related Lambda function, whose job is to get all the users in a user pool.
-Follow the step by step instructions mentioned under the section (Get all the Users in a User Pool) in document: https://marketaxess.atlassian.net/wiki/spaces/EMS/pages/38700291/Cognito

 ## Getting Started